Skip to main content

 Student Government Association (SGA)

 The SGA is designed to promote the general welfare of the College in a democratic fashion and to facilitate communication among the student body, the faculty, and the administration.
 Student government provides a means through which students can promote interest in student activities both on and off campus.
 Representatives are elected both by academic departments and by student organizations.
-For more information, contact Office of Student Activities & Athletics or visit the VGCC website at https://www.vgcc.edu/student-activities-athletics.
+For more information, contact Office of Student Activities & Athletics or visit the VGCC website at VGCC Student Activities and Athletics.

 To Top of Page